aTasja/Radio2/README.md

 Radio2 - link to GooglePlay - https://play.google.com/store/apps/details?id=ashatova.radio2
 =====================================
-App will allow to listen to radio stations.
+App allows to listen to radio stations.
 For this work device should be connected to the Internet.
 Initially the application is loaded with three radio stations.
 User will be bale to add, edit and delete radio station at will.
 Strams of all radio stations will be stored in SQLite database.
 User will see the list of all radio stations on the main screen of the app.
 During installation, the application requests permission to access calls to monitor the status of the phone and turn off the radio during a phone conversation.